• Skip to main content

 Jump to Recipe Print Recipe

-• It's So Easy to Throw Together, and great to make ahead or meal prep! - Perfect for the backyard grill season, Broccoli Feta Cranberry Salad is the best side dish with burgers, brats or grilled chicken!
-You can make it up ahead of the time and keep it in the fridge, bring it to a cabin weekend or use as a healthy meal prep lunch.
+• Easy to Throw Together, and great to make ahead or meal prep! - Perfect for the backyard grill season, Broccoli Feta Cranberry Salad is the best side dish with burgers, brats or grilled chicken!
+You can make it up ahead of time and keep it in the fridge, bring it to a cabin weekend or use as a healthy meal prep lunch.
 The prep is very minimal with the bacon being the only cooking involved.
+If you need a summer salad side dish, try this Lemon Orzo Pasta Salad or my Tomato Feta White Bean Salad!

 Ingredients

 • Fresh Broccoli - Fresh raw broccoli gives you that fresh classic crunch!
-A really healthy side dish, I use about 1 bunch cut into small florets.
+A really healthy side dish, I use about 1 bunch of broccoli cut into small florets.
+If you love broccoli, try my Broccoli Au Gratin, Tuna Broccoli Pasta Bake, and my Cheesy Broccoli Zucchini Soup.

 • Red Onion - Red onion gives you a nice sharpness, but if you aren't an onion person, leave it out!
-You could also sub chives or sliced scallions for a milder flavor.
+You could also sub chives, shallots or sliced scallions for a milder flavor.

 • Sunflower Seeds - The sunflower seeds add great protein and crunch, I like to use roasted and salted.
-You could also use pumpkin seeds or chopped pecans or walnuts.
+You could also use pumpkin seeds or chopped pecans, almonds or walnuts.

-• Craisins - Dried cranberries give a touch of sweetness and a pop of color, but other dried fruit would also work, or substitute chopped apples or halved grapes.
+• Craisins - Dried cranberries give a touch of sweetness and a pop of color!
+Other dried fruit would also work, or substitute chopped apples or halved grapes.

-• Feta Cheese - I love broccoli salad with crumbled feta cheese.
+• Feta Cheese - I love broccoli salad with feta cheese crumbles.
 It feels a little fancier, but subbing shredded or diced cheddar is fine too.
+I always find the best quality and flavor in a block feta cheese that comes in a tub of liquid.

 • Bacon - You could leave it vegetarian, but the crispy bacon really is delicious!
 This recipe only needs a few strips of bacon, but I like to cook the whole package.
 Chop up the unused bacon and freeze it.
 It is so handy to throw in a pasta, add to a salad, or toss in eggs.
 And, if you have frozen chopped bacon in your freezer, you can use it in this recipe.
 It's fine to add frozen, or even throw in the microwave for a few seconds to get it back to a sizzle.

 • Plain Yogurt - Plain yogurt replaces the need for mayo in the salad dressing.
 If you aren't a plain yogurt user, give it a try as a substitute for sour cream.
 Swap out your flavored yogurt and flavor your parfait yourself with honey, berries and Homemade Granola.
-I use plain yogurt all the time in Pancakes, Hummus or Veggie Dip, Stovetop Mac & Cheese for the kids, and to top Chili, Tacos, or Loaded Baked Potatoes.
-It's a must have ingredient in my kitchen!
+I use plain yogurt all the time in Protein Pancakes, Mediterranean Hummus or Parmesan Herb Veggie Dip, Stovetop Mac & Cheese for the kids, and to top Beef Vegetable Chili, Grilled Steak Fajita Tacos, or Loaded Baked Potatoes.
+It's a must-have ingredient in my kitchen!

 Instructions

 Step 1 - Cook the bacon on a sheet pan in the oven at 400° for about 20 minutes, flip it and check on it until it is perfectly crispy but not burnt.
-Remove to a plate with a paper towel and chop.
+Remove to a plate and chop.

 Broccoli Salad ingredients in a bowl, bacon, sunflower seeds, feta, onion, craisins.